Combustion

 Uncatalyzed combustion in air requires relatively high temperatures.
 Complete combustion is stoichiometric concerning the fuel, where there is no remaining fuel, and ideally, no residual oxidant.
 Thermodynamically, the chemical equilibrium of combustion in air is overwhelmingly on the side of the products.
 However, complete combustion is almost impossible to achieve, since the chemical equilibrium is not necessarily reached, or may contain unburnt products such as carbon monoxide, hydrogen and even carbon (soot or ash).
 Thus, the produced smoke is usually toxic and contains unburned or partially oxidized products.
 Any combustion at high temperatures in atmospheric air, which is 78 percent nitrogen, will also create small amounts of several nitrogen oxides, commonly referred to as NOx, since the combustion of nitrogen is thermodynamically favored at high, but not low temperatures.
 Since burning is rarely clean, fuel gas cleaning or catalytic converters may be required by law.

 Fires occur naturally, ignited by lightning strikes or by volcanic products.
 Combustion (fire) was the first controlled chemical reaction discovered by humans, in the form of campfires and bonfires, and continues to be the main method to produce energy for humanity.
-Usually, the fuel is carbon, hydrocarbons, or more complicated mixtures such as wood that contain partially oxidized hydrocarbons.
+Usually, the fuel is hydrogen, hydrocarbons(A compound with a mixture of hydrogen and carbon), or more complicated mixtures such as wood that contain partially oxidized hydrocarbons.
 The thermal energy produced from the combustion of either fossil fuels such as coal or oil, or from renewable fuels such as firewood, is harvested for diverse uses such as cooking, production of electricity or industrial or domestic heating.
 Combustion is also currently the only reaction used to power rockets.
 Combustion is also used to destroy (incinerate) waste, both nonhazardous and hazardous.

 Oxidants for combustion have high oxidation potential and include atmospheric or pure oxygen, chlorine, fluorine, chlorine trifluoride, nitrous oxide and nitric acid.
 For instance, hydrogen burns in chlorine to form hydrogen chloride with the liberation of heat and light characteristic of combustion.
 Although usually not catalyzed, combustion can be catalyzed by platinum or vanadium, as in the contact process.